Can you pee with a menstrual cup in?

 Oh and if you're worried about dropping your menstrual cup down the toilet (it happens!) we've got a blog all about what to do.

 The importance of menstrual cup positioning

 Another common question we get is, ‘why do I feel the urge to pee when my menstrual cup is in’?
-Sometimes if the menstrual cup is not inserted correctly or placed too low, it can push against the bladder, giving you the feeling of wanting to pee.
+Sometimes if the menstrual cup is not inserted correctly or placed too low, it can push against the bladder, giving you the feeling of wanting to pee or slight discomfort.
 To avoid this, you’ll need to readjust your period cup to avoid pressure on the bladder.
 Alternatively, you may find that the period cup size is not quite right for you.
 Check out our menstrual cup size guide to find the right cup size for you.If you have any questions about your menstrual cup, we’ll be happy to help.
-Email firstname.lastname@example.org, and we’ll get back to you as soon as we can.
+Email firstname.lastname@example.org and we’ll get back to you as soon as we can.